Ramanujan Identities and Quasi-Modularity in Gromov-Witten Theory: Introduction

 \section{Introduction}

-A conjecture from physics \cite{Bershadsky:1993ta, Bershadsky:1993cx, Aganagic:2006wq} says that the generating functions of Gromov-Witten (GW) invariants of Calabi-Yau (CY) manifolds are quasi-modular forms or their generalizations.
+A folklore conjecture from physics \cite{Bershadsky:1993ta, Bershadsky:1993cx, Aganagic:2006wq} says that the generating functions of Gromov-Witten (GW) invariants of Calabi-Yau (CY) manifolds are quasi-modular forms or their generalizations.
 This is a remarkable conjecture since we know very little about higher genus GW invariants beyond saying that their generating functions are formal series.

-Several important works were done along this direction.
-For elliptic curves, the conjecture on the descendant GW invariants was solved in a sequence of works including \cite{Dijkgraaf:1995, Kaneko:1995, Eskin:2001, Okunkov:2002}.
-Its mirror symmetry was studied in \cite{Li:thesis}.
+There are several important results in this direction.
+For elliptic curves, the conjecture on the descendant GW invariants was solved in \cite{Dijkgraaf:1995, Kaneko:1995, Eskin:2001, Okunkov:2002}.
 For K3 surfaces, the generating functions of reduced GW invariants can be expressed in terms of modular forms by the KKV conjecture \cite{Katz:1999xq}.
-This was proved recently in \cite{Pandharipande:2014}, generalizing earlier results in \cite{Yau:1996, Beauville:1999, Katz:1999xq, Bryan:2000, Klemm:2010, Maulik:2010, Maulik:2013}.
+This was further studied in a sequence of works including \cite{Yau:1996, Beauville:1999, Katz:1999xq, Bryan:2000, Klemm:2010, Maulik:2010, Maulik:2013, Pandharipande:2014}.
 For CY 3-folds, which are among the most interesting targets, Huang-Klemm-Quackenbush \cite{Huang:2006hq} used the global properties of the generating functions to predict higher genus GW invariants of the quintic 3-fold up to genus 51.
-Recently, the modularity for higher genus GW theory for some special non-compact CY 3-folds was established in \cite{Alim:2013eja}.
-These results for Calabi-Yau 3-folds were obtained by using mirror symmetry which follows closely the original approach of BCOV \cite{Bershadsky:1993cx}.
+Recently, the modularity for higher genus GW theory for some special non-compact CY 3-folds was established in \cite{Aganagic:2006wq, Alim:2013eja}.
+The results for CY 3-folds were obtained by using mirror symmetry which follows closely the original approach of BCOV \cite{Bershadsky:1993cx}.

-The understanding of modularity proves to be both beautiful and very useful in complete calculations of GW invariants. \\
+The understanding of modularity proves to be both beautiful and useful in complete calculations of GW invariants. \\

-A few years ago, Milanov-Ruan \cite{Milanov:2011} showed that such modularity properties can be extended to compact CY orbifolds.
+A few years ago, Milanov and Ruan \cite{Milanov:2011} showed that such modularity properties can be extended to compact CY \emph{orbifolds}.
 They proved that three out of the four elliptic orbifold $\mathbb{P}^1$'s have modularity, by using mirror symmetry and the reconstruction techniques in \cite{Krawitz:2011}.
-Their approach relies on the existence of a higher genus B-model mirror, which is very difficult problem on its own.
-A well-known example is the elliptic orbifold curve $\mathbb{P}^1_{2,2,2,2}$ for which the B-model techniques we know so far do not cover.
+Their approach relies on the existence of a higher genus B-model mirror, which is a very difficult problem on its own.

+A well-known example is the elliptic orbifold curve $\mathbb{P}^1_{2,2,2,2}$ (also called the pillowcase orbifold \cite{Eskin:2006}), for which the B-model techniques we know so far, including those in \cite{Milanov:2011}, do not apply.